 I already mentioned Instagram’s victory over its rivals in monthly active users, but there’s more to it: Instagram beats them in engagement levels by a long shot.

-And it’s not just engagement, it’s also bottom line: 30% of Instagram users have bought something they first spotted on Instagram, and 72% say that seeing Instagram photos of a product increases their chances of buying.
+And it’s not just engagement, it’s also bottom line: 30% of Instagram users have bought something they first spotted on Instagram, and 77% say they prefer to see UGC when making a purchase decision rather than professional photos.